jeswr/blog/raw-posts/disambiguating-data-wallets.md

 Well, what would help is for Oxford to *digitally sign* this credential.

 The concept of digital signatures has existed for *decades* and whether you're aware of it or not - is already in many parts of your digital life, including being the backbone of the HTTPS security.
-More recently, if you've found yourself using passkeys to log into websites lately - then you've been using digital signatures to *sign* a message saying "I own this account", please let me in!
+More recently, if you've found yourself using passkeys to log into websites - then you've been using digital signatures to *sign* a message saying "I own this account, please let me in!"

 ![](../static/passkey.jpg)